frontyard/cordova-plugin-exoplayer/README.md

 {
-    setStream(url, controllerConfig) // switch stream without disposing of the player. controllerConfig is "controller" part of the inital parameters. playPause() // will pause if playing and play if paused :-) seekTo(milliseconds) // jump to particular poing into the stream getState(successCallback, errorCallback) // returns player state
+    setStream(url, controllerConfig) // switch stream without disposing of the player. controllerConfig is "controller" part of the inital parameters. playPause() // will pause if playing and play if paused :-) stop() // will stop the current stream seekTo(milliseconds) // jump to particular poing into the stream getState(successCallback, errorCallback) // returns player state
     showController() // shows player controller
     hideController() // hides player controller
-    close() // close and dispose of player, very important to call this method when your app exits!
+    setController() // sets `controller` part of configuration related to the info bar and control buttons. close() // close and dispose of player, very important to call this method when your app exits!
 }
 ```